Query-farm/datasketches/docs/README.md

 **`datasketch_req(INTEGER, DOUBLE | FLOAT | sketch_req) -> sketch_req_[type]`**

-The first argument is the the value of K for the sketch.
+The first argument is K, which controls the accuracy and size of the sketch.
+Must be even and in the range 4 to 1024.
+A K of 12 corresponds to about 1% relative error at 95% confidence.
+The second parameter is the value to aggregate into the sketch.

 This same aggregate function can perform a union of multiple sketches.